fed/stato/README.md

 ## TO DO

-* Agree on how to set/define initial state: should it be passed in when creating the store? or should it be set on each particular reducer like Redux does with `combineReducers`?
+- [ ] Agree on how to set/define initial state: should it be passed in when creating the store? or should it be set on each particular reducer like Redux does with `combineReducers`?
 Is it the store the one that should be concerned with the initial state, or reducers ought to?
-* Agree on whether to use context to pass props down (also, the way Redux does) and make it opt-in, or to case case down state from the top most component onto its children no matter how deep the hierarchy tree is.
-Or both, why not.
-* Rewrite using RxJS.
+- [ ] Find a way to "connect" children components to avoid cascading props all the way down.
+Probably follow the Redux way via `Provider` and `connect`.

 ## Complementary Readings, Inspiration and Credits